agormp/sumt/README.md

 * Option to assign specific weights to different input files.
 * Option to automatically assign weights so all files have equal impact regardless of number of trees in them.
 * Option to set basename of output files (default: basename will be stem of input file name)
-* Option to get verbose progress indication:
+* Option to get more verbose information about run:
+	* Number of leaves on tree
+	* Number of different toplogies seen in input trees (if also using option -t)
+	* Number of bipartitions seen in input trees, along with theoretical maximum
-	* Count of number of bipartitions in consensus tree, along with theoretical maximum
+	* Number of bipartitions in summary tree, along with theoretical maximum
+	* Indication of whether summary tree is resolved
+	* Indication of whether summary tree has been explicitly rooted
-	* Count of number of topologies seen
+	* Log bipartition credibility (sum of logs of bipartition frequencies in summary tree)
 	* Report of maximum memory usage during processing

 ## Usage